Controlling the dispersion of longitudinal waves via the affine deformation of the interlaced wire medium: Isofrequency surfaces and polarization

-We performed numerical simulations in COMSOL 5.5 of the structure with thin wires (of length $a=1$cm) from PEC, in which the deformation operator $\mathcal{D}_\theta$ acted exclusively on the geometry of the unit cell.
-Thus it is possible to determine a dependence of the indecies $n_\parallel$ and $n_\perp$ values on $\theta$ and plot the graph in Fig. \ref{fig:n-theta-plot} (black and white circle markers).
-The physical properties of the medium (vacuum) where the metamaterial is located did not change during these calculations and the environment remained isotropic, i.e. the transformation optics theory \cite{pendry2006controlling,sun2017transformation} was not applied here.
-Hence, there appears a noticeable discrepancy ($15-20\%$) between the simulation results and the theoretical dependences of the corresponding matrix $\mathcal{K}_{\theta}$ terms (red dash-dotted and blue solid lines in Fig. \ref{fig:n-theta-plot}).
+We performed numerical simulations in COMSOL 5.5 of the structure with thin wires (of the length $a=1$cm) from PEC, where the deformation operator $\mathcal{D}_\theta$ acted only on the geometry of the unit cell.
+Thus, the dependence of the indices $n_\parallel$ and $n_\perp$ values on $\theta$ can be revealed and plotted as a graph in Fig. \ref{fig:n-theta-plot} (black and white circles).
+The physical properties of the medium (vacuum) where the metamaterial is located did not change during these calculations and the environment remained isotropic, i.e. the transformation optics theory \cite{pendry2006controlling,sun2017transformation} has not been applied.
+Hence, there appears a noticeable discrepancy ($15-20\%$) between the simulation results and the theoretical dependencies of the corresponding matrix $\mathcal{K}_{\theta}$ terms (red dash-dotted and blue solid lines in Fig. \ref{fig:n-theta-plot}).

-The $\mathcal{K}_{\theta}$ matrix will accurately predict the shape of the isofrequency surfaces upon deformation of the original cell (in this case -- the original interlaced wire metamaterial cell) only in the case when the host medium parameters $\overset{=}{\eta}_{host}$ (tensor $\overset{=}{\varepsilon}_{host}$ or $\overset{=}{\mu}_{host}$) will change according to the transformation optics theory \cite{pendry2006controlling, sun2017transformation}:
+The $\mathcal{K}_{\theta}$ matrix will accurately predict the shape of the isofrequency surfaces upon deformation of the original cell (in this case -- the original interlaced wire metamaterial cell) only when the host medium parameters $\overset{=}{\eta}_{host}$ (tensor $\overset{=}{\varepsilon}_{host}$ or $\overset{=}{\mu}_{host}$) will change according to the transformation optics theory \cite{pendry2006controlling, sun2017transformation}: